Chart Color Schemes

 Para Hills was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Para Hills, surveyed in July-August 2016, had a higher cultural diversity than most local areas, with 31.7% of its population born overseas and 25.7% speaking languages other than English at home.
-Christianity was the predominant religion, accounting for 41.3%.
-The 'Other' religious category was slightly overrepresented at 3.3%, compared to Greater Adelaide's 2.8%.
+Para Hills, surveyed in June 2021, had a higher cultural diversity than most local areas, with 31.7% of its residents born overseas and 25.7% speaking languages other than English at home.
+Christianity was the predominant religion, accounting for 41.3% of Para Hills' population.
+Notably, the 'Other' religious category comprised 3.3%, slightly higher than Greater Adelaide's 2.8%.

 Frequently Asked Questions - Diversity